ryuzakizh/chyrak/README.md

 ![lotus](lotus.png)

-This lotus-like flower can be attached to the lampshade in this way (Here will be the photo)
+This lotus-like flower can be attached to the lampshade in this way (Here will be the photo)<br/>

+This project has in total 6 pieces:
+* 2 removable pieces of lampshade
+* 2 lotus flowers with threads
+* 2 nuts<br/>

+All in all, our project *Chyrak* is a piece of decor for a house.
+Instead of buying expensive chandeliers, one could simply print this lampshade in 3D printer as many pieces as he/she wants and attach it to the lamp.
+This lampshade can replace a chandelier and doesn't concede to any piece of lamp decoration.